Reason (magazine): Hit & Run

 In 2005, Hit & Run was named as one of the best political blogs by Playboy.

 Reason TV

-Reason TV is a website affiliated with Reason magazine that produces short-form documentaries and video editorials.
-Nick Gillespie is editor-in-chief.
+Reason TV is a YouTube channel affiliated with Reason magazine that produces short-form documentaries and video editorials.
 The site produced a series of videos called The Drew Carey Project hosted by comedian Drew Carey.
-Reason.tv teamed with Carey again in 2009 to produce "Reason Saves Cleveland," in which Carey suggested free market solutions to his hometown's problems.
+Reason TV teamed with Carey again in 2009 to produce "Reason Saves Cleveland", in which Carey suggested free market solutions to his hometown's problems.

 Since 2010, comedian Remy Munasifi has partnered with Reason TV to produce parody videos.
-Since 2017, John Stossel has produced more than 100 commentary segments published on the ReasonTV YouTube channel.
+Since 2017, John Stossel has produced more than 100 commentary segments published on the Reason TV YouTube channel.

+Reason TV has a playlist called "Great Moments in Unintended Consequences" which examines historical and contemporary examples of government regulations producing unintended consequences.
+As of 2025, Reason TV has more than one million YouTube subscribers, covering economic issues and other topics from a libertarian perspective.